Skip to main content

 Investment views

-We believe fixed income yields generally present one of the best entry points in a generation, creating attractive income opportunities.
+We believe fixed income yields generally present a very attractive entry point, creating compelling income opportunities.

 Downside economic risks are material, despite strong fundamentals, with tariffs likely to compress consumer spending and weigh on business fixed investment.
-A U.S. recession is not our base case.
+But a U.S. recession is not our base case.

 Risk premiums may widen further, with entry points likely to become more attractive over the coming quarters.
 Duration is likely to reassume its role as a growth hedge.